 Go Green: Use other decorating options

-As an alternative to water balloons, I purchased Tlitlimom’s reusable water balloons on Amazon.
+As an alternative to water balloons, I purchased Tlitlimom’s reusable water balloons.
 To fill them, you simply submerge the open silicone balloon under water and then it closes securely with a magnet.
-My kids thought they were great.
-My Kiddo Care offers a similar product that they claim is biodegradable, but they don’t list what they are made from on their site so I would treat them as if they weren’t.
+Surprisingly, they work well and my kids thought they were great.
+My Kiddo Care offers a similar product that they claim is biodegradable, but they don’t list what they are made from on their site so I wouldn’t count on it.

 Are balloons recyclable?